mmistakes/so-simple-theme/_mnprdocs/toolbox.md

 Importing/exporting the stylization is crucial in professional production workflows and can be done with the _Import/Export Tool_.
 We go into detail about this tool in the [**Import/Export Tool documentation**](../import-export/).

 ## Bulk Attribute {% include aio-new.html %}
-Only available for _Indie_ and _Studio_ licenses, the bulk attribute allows to easily change _MNPRX_ settings in bulk (attributes in the future, as well).
-To open the tool window, click on the `Bulk Attribute` icon in the _MNPRX Toolbox_.
+Only available for _Indie_ and _Studio_ licenses, the bulk attribute allows to easily change _MNPRX_ material settings and attributes in bulk.
+To open the tool window, click on the `Bulk Attribute` button in the _MNPRX Toolbox_.

 <figure class="align-center">
 	<img src="/images/MNPRX/bulkAttribute.png" alt="Bulk attribute tool" style="max-width:100%;">
 	<figcaption>The bulk attribute tool contains the active settings of selected MNPRX materials.</figcaption>
 </figure>

-The settings that appear on the _Bulk Attribute_ tool depend on what materials you have selected in the scene.
+The settings and attributes that appear on the _Bulk Attribute_ tool depend on what materials you have selected in the scene.

 By default, the tool will automatically refresh when the selection changes to show the attributes/settings of the current selection.
 You can disable this behaviour by unchecking the `Auto-refresh` option within the tool and refreshing manually through the `Refresh` button.

+The material will be automatically gathered from any object you currently have selected.
+You can disable this bahavior by unchecking `Auto-materials` at the bottom right of the UI.
+If disabled, you will need to select the materials yourself for the attributes/settings to appear in the _Bulk Attribute_ tool.

 ## Delete PaintFX
 Deleting _PaintFX_ can be useful in a various situations